mehdidc/DALLE_clip_score/README.md

 - `CLIP_score_real`: average CLIP score for real images
 - `CLIP_score`: average CLIP score for all generated images.
 - `CLIP_score_top1`: for each caption, retain the generated image with best CLIP score, then compute the average CLIP score like in `CLIP_score`.
-- `CLIP_score_relative`: similar to <https://arxiv.org/abs/2104.14806>, we compute CLIP score of the generated image divided by the CLIP score of the real image, then compute the average over all generated images.
+- `CLIP_score_relative`: similar to <https://arxiv.org/abs/2104.14806>, we compute CLIP score of the generated image divided by the CLIP score of the real image, then average.
 In general, between 0 and 1, although it can be bigger than 1.
 Bigger than 1 means the CLIP score is higher
-- `CLIP_score_relative_top1`: same as `CLIP_score_relative` but only applied on the generated image with the highest score, for each caption.
+- `CLIP_score_relative_top1`: same as `CLIP_score_relative` but using the top CLIP score like in `CLIP_score_top1`.
-- `CLIP_atleast`: for each caption, it is 1 if CLIP score can reach at least `--clip_thresh` (by default **25**), 0 if not.
-The score is average over all captions, giving a number between 0 and 1.
+- `CLIP_atleast`: for each caption, it is 1 if CLIP score can reach at least `--clip_thresh` (by default **25**), 0 if not, then we average over all captions.
+This score gives a number between 0 and 1.

 For all scores, the higher, the better.